22017498uhi/wad2_22017498/README.md

 Change their end of line formating to "**LF**" instead of "CLRF" as shown below.
 It is there on bottom right corner of VS code.

 ![change to LF](https://github.com/22017498uhi/wad2_22017498/assets/113307467/c3e9fd44-4f8a-447a-9e8c-95120b2b196c)

+Windows only stuff ends here.
+Follow below steps for all platforms.

+---

 **Build and start AQC website**